4 Rules for Generating Profits During Market Declines

 Sometimes the best course of action is to do nothing.
 A bear market is one thing, but a complete market meltdown is something else.
 In the market mayhem of October 2008, when the Dow experienced its first ever 1000 point intraday swing, the best trade for covered call writers was to be on the sidelines.
 You can make money writing covered calls in choppy waters, but in case of a hurricane, you definitely want to be inland.
 There is no rule that says you must always have an open position.
 Many conservative call writers, for example, won't even consider writing a call on a stock that's trading below its 50 day moving average.

-Writing covered calls during bear markets can be a viable strategy for income and profits, provided you do your homework (or get help doing it) and take proper precautions.
+Writing covered calls during bear markets can be a viable strategy for income and profits, provided you do your homework and take proper precautions.